-Paddle your way to an experience of a lifetime in Minnesota and Canada at the Northern Tier National High Adventure Program.
+Paddle away from the stresses of everyday life at the Northern Tier National High Adventure Program.

-In the winter, Northern Tier emerges from a blanket of snow to offer the BSA’s premier winter high-adventure program.
+In the winter, with Northern Tier blanketed in snow, Scout and Venturers head north for the BSA’s premier winter high-adventure program.
 It’s called Okpik, and it challenges Scouts and Venturers to learn how to thrive in subzero temperatures, travel across frozen wilderness lakes and construct their own sleeping structures out of snow.

-Because Northern Tier’s demand often exceeds available space, spots are allocated using an online lottery system.
-The lottery for 2019 Northern Tier Wilderness Canoe Trips and Okpik Programs opens Jan.
-2, 2018.
+Because Northern Tier’s demand often exceeds available space, the base allocates spots using an online lottery system.
+The lottery for 2020 Northern Tier Wilderness Canoe Trips and Okpik Programs opens Jan.
+8, 2019.